 The Great Cocky Count is an annual, community-based survey for black-cockatoos in Western Australia.
 The survey occurs at sites across the southwest of the state on a single evening in early to mid-April each year.
 Volunteers are allocated to a particular roost site and use a standard protocol to count the number of black-cockatoos that arrive at the site to roost for the night.
-This year's GCC occurred on Sunday 8 April 2018.
+This year's GCC occurred on Sunday 7 April 2019.

-The 2018 GCC is the ninth consecutive GCC and the tenth overall.
+The 2019 GCC is the tenth consecutive GCC and the eleventh overall (a trial was conducted in 2006).
 BirdLife Australia coordinates the count each year with significant support from the Western Australian Department of Biodiversity, Conservation and Attractions (DBCA).
-Funding for the 2018 GCC came from a State NRM grant.
+Funding for the 2019 GCC came from The Alcoa Foundation, Lotterywest and the State NRM office.